nancyculley/GT-DSA-2018-2019-Tableau/README.md

 * By what percentage has total ridership grown?

 * How has the proportion of short-term customers and annual subscribers changed?
-NANCY

 * What are the peak hours in which bikes are used during summer months?
-LYLE

 * What are the peak hours in which bikes are used during winter months?
-LYLE

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
-LAWRENCE

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
-LAWRENCE

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)
-LAWRENCE

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
-LAWRENCE

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?
-NANCY

 * How effective has gender outreach been in increasing female ridership over the timespan?
-NANCY

 * How does the average trip duration change by age?
-LYLE

 * What is the average distance in miles that a bike is ridden?
-NANCY

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
-LYLE

 * How variable is the utilization by bike ID?
-LAWRENCE

 **Additionally, city officials would like to see the following visualizations:**